 The pre-1990 natural forest ground plot inventory is currently being re-measured on a continuous basis (on a 10-year cycle).
-Work is also under way to improve the classification of pre-1990 natural forest into its tall and regenerating components.
-These data will be incorporated into the National Inventory Report as they become available.
+These data will be analysed and incorporated into the inventory periodically, as they become available.

-The re-measurement of the post-1989 natural forest ground plot inventory has recently been completed.
-These data are currently being analysed, and new emissions factors for this forest type will be available for inclusion in the 2021 submission.
+The re-measurement of the post-1989 natural forest ground plot inventory is being undertaken in the 2018/19 field season.
+When the data are analysed, new emissions factors for this forest type will be available for inclusion in the 2021 submission.